oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 There are two ways of obtaining data from a DPC++ program containing performance counters:

-1. Run the design in the Intel&reg; VTune™ Profiler via the CPU/FPGA Interaction viewpoint.
+1. Run the design in the Intel&reg; VTune&trade; Profiler via the CPU/FPGA Interaction viewpoint.

-    Instructions on installing, configure and opening the Intel&reg; VTune™ Profiler can be found in the [Intel&reg; Vtune™ Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/installation.html).
-Further instructions on setting up the Dynamic Profiler via the CPU/FPGA Interaction View can be found in the [CPU/FPGA Interaction Analysis](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html) section of the Intel&reg; VTune™ Profiler User Guide.
+    Instructions on installing, configure and opening the Intel&reg; VTune&trade; Profiler can be found in the [Intel&reg; Vtune&trade; Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/installation.html).
+Further instructions on setting up the Dynamic Profiler via the CPU/FPGA Interaction View can be found in the [CPU/FPGA Interaction Analysis](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html) section of the Intel&reg; VTune&trade; Profiler User Guide.
 To extract device performance counter data, please ensure the source for the FPGA profiling data is set to "AOCL Profiler".

 2. Run the design from the command line using the Profiler Runtime Wrapper.
   The Profiler Runtime Wrapper comes as part of the DPC++ Compiler and can be run as follows: